am-central-365/back-end/sql/GCP/README.md

 ```
 {
   "x": "string!"   -- 'x' is a required string attribute
-, "y": "number+"   -- 'y' is an optional array of numbers
+, "y": "number+"   -- 'y' is an optional array of one or more numbers
-, "z": "@disk!+"   -- 'z' is a mandatory array of objects defined by role 'disk'
+, "z": "@disk!*"   -- 'z' is a mandatory, possibly empty array of objects defined by role 'disk' (which isn't very practical)
 }
 ```

-NB: The term `mandatory array` merely means the member must be present.
-The array may be empty.

 `enum` attributes may be specified as the first enum member.
 I.e.
 ```
   "x": ["!", "ONE", "TWO"]   -- the enum value is mandatory
   "y": ["ONE", "TWO", "!"]   -- invalid, not the first member
+  "z": ["!+", "ONE", "TWO"]  -- an array of one or more enums
 ```

 Note: